 You need such data real-time or as near as can be, the ability to change the report/dashboard format easily and flexibly and to be able to share these across the business as needed, allowing KPIs’ to drive upward and downward behaviours and common understanding.
 YOU may also wish to have these displayed on larger office screens alongside traditional wallboards showing agent availability and call queue information.

 Getting this right can change the mindset and behaviours, not because anyone was intentionally doing anything wrong, but as they say knowledge is power.
 Someone understanding with real data in an intelligible format where they are spending their call time, who with, how long etc can allow them to make their own positive realisations.

 You don’t know what you don’t know and if you don’t know it you cannot and will not do anything about changing or improving it.

 All of this is possible today with affordable technology, with the investment costs usually and quickly eaten up by the efficiency gains and extra business from more loyal customers increasing spend and staying longer.
-A disgruntled customer and the effort taken to apologise or worse churning them outweighs the investment in new cloud phone technology that can be transformational to this side of your business.
+A disgruntled customer and the effort taken to apologize or worse churning them outweigh the investment in new cloud phone technology that can be transformational to this side of your business.

 ‘80% of customers say the experience a company provides is as important as its product and services’ - (Source : Salesforce State of the Connected Customer)